cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 To create OAuth2 application, follow these instructions:

 1. [Create a GitHub OAuth2 App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to obtain `Client ID` and `Client Secret`
-2. [Configure OAuth2 Proxy with GitHub](https://github.com/bitly/oauth2_proxy#github-auth-provider) to configure OAuth2 proxy using the `Client ID` and `Client Secret` from the previous step
+2. [Configure OAuth2 Proxy](https://github.com/bitly/oauth2_proxy#github-auth-provider) to configure OAuth2 proxy using the `Client ID` and `Client Secret` from the previous step

 #### Create Team